HomePropertiesRentalsGuidesRegionsServicesForumsVersion francaiseNews

 The government plays an active role in the business sector, and surveys consistently show that most students desire to work in the public sector, rather than to set up their own business.

-Government business charges are high and the tax and social system is complex.
+Government social charges are high and the tax and social insurance system is complex.

-So whilst France may be a good resting place for those who are retired, or who have an independent means of income, it is not necessarily an attractive country for younger people who need to work and who want to make money.
+So whilst France may be a good place to live for those who are retired, or who have an independent means of income, it is not necessarily an attractive country for younger people who need to work and who want to make money.

 Nevertheless, things are changing, albeit very slowly.